ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 *  uav_bases_filename

-    This file should specify the location and capacity of each UAV base, it is assumed that all UAVs can access all UAV bases.
+    This file should specify the location and capacity of each UAV base.
+It is assumed that all UAVs can access all UAV bases.
 This should be formatted as follows:

     .. csv-table::